wanglanjun-academic/wanglanjun-academic.github.io/index.md

 - *July 16, 2024*: Our paper **Bots Shield Fake News: Adversarial Attack on User Engagement based Fake News Detection** is accepted by CIKM (CCF-B).
 Congrats to Zehao!
 Appreciate supports from SMP-IDATA Open Youth Fund.
 - *May 26, 2024*: Talk on **Review on the progress of the AIGC visual content generation and traceability (AIGC视觉内容生成与溯源研究进展)** at CSIG'24 in Xi'an. [[Link]](http://www.cjig.cn/jig/article/html/240003) [[Slides]](\file\CSIG_进展报告_生成和生成溯源_分享版1_compressed.pdf)
 - *May 17, 2024*: Our paper **Certified Robustness on Visual Graph Matching via Searching Optimal Smoothing Range** is accepted by KDD (CCF-A).
 Congrats to Huaqing!
-- *Mar 25, 2024*: Our paper **Toward Chinese Food Understanding: a Cross-Modal Ingredient-Level Benchmark** is accepted by IEEE Transaction on Multimedia (TMM, JCR:Q1).
+- *Mar 25, 2024*: Our paper **Toward Chinese Food Understanding: a Cross-Modal Ingredient-Level Benchmark** is accepted by IEEE Transactions on Multimedia (TMM, JCR:Q1).
 Congrats to Chenyu and the team!
 Appreciate supports from Meituan.
 - *Mar 13, 2024*: Our paper **Rumor Detection Framework Based on Multi-source Knowledge Adaptation** is accepted by ICME (CCF-B).
 Congrats to Jingqiu!
 This is an upgraded version on her previous study (MM'23).
 - *Feb 27, 2024*: Our paper **AnyScene: Customized Image Synthesis with Composited Foreground** is accepted by CVPR (CCF-A).
 Congrats to Ruidong!
 This is our first paper on controlable image generation.
-- *Feb 24, 2024*: Our paper **MCDAN: a Multi-scale Context-enhanced Dynamic Attention Network for Diffusion Prediction** is accepted by IEEE Transaction on Multimedia  (TMM, JCR:Q1).
+- *Feb 24, 2024*: Our paper **MCDAN: a Multi-scale Context-enhanced Dynamic Attention Network for Diffusion Prediction** is accepted by IEEE Transactions on Multimedia  (TMM, JCR:Q1).
 Congrats to Xiaowen!
 This is our first paper on information diffusion prediction.